 Check Your Tires

 Be sure to check your tires at the beginning of the winter season for the depth of treads.
-It’s important to have a good set of tires on your car or truck to ensure the best grip on the pavement, snow, and ice.
-A good way to check is to grab a US penny.
-If you place the penny in the tread of your tire and you can see the top of Abe Lincoln’s you need to get a new set of tires for the snow.
+A good set of tires on your car or truck is essential to ensure the best grip on the pavement, snow, and ice.
+An excellent way to check is to grab a US penny.
+If you place the penny in your tire’s tread and you can see the top of Abe Lincoln’s, you need to get a new set of tires for the snow.
 You can also purchase tire chains to help give you a better grip on the road.

 Check Your Gas Tank